 Founded in 1896, the Independent Insurance Agents & Brokers of America (IIABA or the Big "I") is the nation's oldest and largest association of independent insurance agents and brokers, representing more than 25,000 agency locations united under the Trusted Choice brand.
 Trusted Choice independent agents offer consumers all types of insurance-property, casualty, life, health, employee benefit plans and retirement products-from a variety of insurance companies.
-As explained further below, the Big "I" supports a long-term reauthorization of a modernized and transparent NFIP that would increase take-up rates for flood insurance, both in the NFIP and the private market, and calls on Congress to extend the NFIP before it expires on September 30, 2021.
+As explained further below, the Big "I" supports a long-term reauthorization of a modernized and transparent NFIP that would increase take-up rates for flood insurance, both in the NFIP and the private market, and calls on Congress to extend the NFIP before it expires on September 30, 2022.

-I. The Big "I" supports passage of a long-term extension of the NFIP before the program expires on September 30, 2021.
+I. The Big "I" supports passage of a long-term extension of the NFIP before the program expires on September 30, 2022.

-The last long-term reauthorization of the NFIP occurred when Congress passed the Biggert-Waters Flood Insurance Reform Act of 2012 (Biggert-Waters), which reauthorized the program through September 30, 2017.
+The last long-term reauthorization of the NFIP occurred a decade ago when Congress passed the Biggert-Waters Flood Insurance Reform Act of 2012 (Biggert-Waters), which reauthorized the program through September 30, 2017.
 Since then, Congress has debated how to best reform the program and the NFIP has seen numerous short-term extensions as well as a few brief lapses.
-Most recently, in September of 2020, Congress acted to extend the program for a full year through September 30, 2021.
-The Big "I" commends Congress for their efforts last year in passing a full year extension of the program.
+Most recently, in March of 2022, Congress acted to extend the program through September 30, 2022.
+The Big "I" commends Congress for their recent efforts to extend the program without allowing a lapse.
 In doing this, Congress recognized the critical role the NFIP plays in the U.S. housing market and the overall economy.
 As such, the Big "I" urges Congress to yet again extend the program before it expires on September 30, to avoid unnecessary economic disruption.

-While it is most important that the NFIP does not lapse, the Big "I" also encourages Congress to work to pass a long-term reauthorization of the program.
+While it is most important that the NFIP does not lapse, the Big "I" also implores Congress to work to pass a long-term reauthorization of the program.
 Every time the program is set to expire, the private companies that partner with the NFIP to administer the program must send notices to consumers, agents must work with clients to explain the ramifications of a potential expiration, and realtors and mortgage lenders must decide how to proceed when issuing and servicing mortgages that require flood insurance, all in an unsettled regulatory environment.